decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

     userId: string;
 }>;

-// Warning: (ae-missing-release-tag) "OnlyNonUndefinedTypes" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type OnlyNonUndefinedTypes<T> = {
     [K in ExcludeUndefined<T>]: T[K];
 };

-// Warning: (ae-missing-release-tag) "OnlyOptionalUndefinedTypes" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type OnlyOptionalUndefinedTypes<T> = {
     [K in IncludeUndefined<T>]?: T[K];